— Programs

 With support from the Ohio for Responsible Gambling (ORG), Problem Gambling Network of Ohio (PGNO) is partnering with PreventionFIRST! to launch the Problem Gambling Community Readiness Assessment Grant.
 This grant aims to equip local communities with the necessary resources and support to assess and improve their readiness to address problem gambling.
 This project will exclusively focus on conducting a comprehensive community readiness assessment from May to December 2025.

-Up to five agencies, coalitions, or community organizations will be awarded a $15,000 grant to utilize the Community Readiness Model within communities with a focus on problem gambling.
+Up to five agencies, coalitions, or community organizations will be awarded a $15,000 grant to utilize the Community Readiness Model within communities focusing on problem gambling.

 What Is The Community Readiness Model?